-As you probably know, you can use a private mode in the Safari browser on your iPhone so that visited websites don’t show up in your browser history, websites cannot track your activities, etc. Using Safari makes sense if you are concerned about your privacy and data protection.
+As you probably know, you can use the Safari private mode on your iPhone so that visited websites don’t show up in your browser history, websites cannot track your activities, etc. Using the Safari browser makes sense if you are concerned about your privacy and data protection.
 Unfortunately, there is no official way on the iPhone (in contrast to a Mac) to allow Safari to always start in private mode.
 A little trick makes it possible and we are going to show you!

 Start Safari in private mode

 Below you will find two tricks that allow starting Safari in private mode automatically.

 Open “Safari” on your iPhone, tap the “Tabs” icon at the bottom right and click “Private” at the bottom left.
 Read more…

 This will activate the private mode on Safari.
 It will not remember visited websites, browser history, and filled-out fields.